 READ MORE ⇒ Best Dog Friendly National Parks in America

-Next, decide how many days you’ll be away, and how many of them want to spend driving.
+Next, decide how many days you’ll be away and how many of them want to spend driving.
 Maybe you’ll make a bee-line to and from your destination, maximizing the amount of time you get to spend there.
-On the other hand, driving shorter distances gives you a break from the car and allows more flexibility to see some sights along the route.
+On some road trips, on the other hand, driving shorter distances gives you a break from the car and allows more flexibility to see some sights along the route.

-It’s also important to consider your pet’s needs when determining your road-tripping style.
+It’s also important to consider your pet’s needs when determining your dog friendly road trip style.
 Puppies and dogs on their first road trip might appreciate more frequent stops and shorter driving days.
 Whereas well traveled pets might be comfortable sleeping through long stretches in the car.

 READ MORE ⇒ The Ultimate Pet Friendly American Road Trip